vyperlang/vyper/docs/vyper-by-example.rst

 ``auctionEnd`` with the datatype ``timestamp`` to manage the open auction period and ``highestBid`` with datatype ``wei_value``, the smallest denomination of ether, to manage auction state.
 The variable ``ended`` is a boolean to determine whether the auction is officially over.
+The variable ``pendingReturns`` is a ``map`` which enables the use of key-value pairs to keep proper track of the auctions withdrawal pattern.

 You may notice all of the variables being passed into the ``public`` function.
 By declaring the variable *public*, the variable is